kunkliricsi/CATSBot2/README.md

 #### Crown Max
 This setting will make the bot only fight quick fights until all the boxes get max crowns (12), it will then start unlocking boxes and watching videos, if all the boxes have been opened it will start fighting again.
 ### Hibernation
-Before every hibernation, the bot will compete in the [championship](#fight-championship).
+Before every hibernation, the bot will compete in the [championship](#fight-championship), if the Fight Championship option is checked.
 #### Exit at Stage Max
 If checked the bot will stop everything and close the emulator after you reach stage max.
 #### Hibernate in